astroCAMP: A Community Benchmark and Co-Design Framework for Sustainable SKA-Scale Radio Imaging: Conclusions

-This research was funded, in whole or in part, by the Agence National de la Recherche grant agreements ANR-23-CE46-0010 and ANR-22-EXNU-0004, and the Swiss National Science Foundation grant no.~200021E\_220194: ``Sustainable and Energy Aware Methods for SKA (SEAMS)''.
-A CC BY license is applied to the AAM resulting from this submission, in accordance with the open access conditions of the grant.
-The authors thank the EPFL EcoCloud center, in particular Dr.~Xavier Ouvrard, for providing access to its infrastructure for monitoring energy consumption in servers.
+\begin{acks} This research was funded, in part, by the Agence Nationale de la Recherche grant agreements ANR-23-CE46-0010 and ANR-22-EXNU-0004, and the Swiss National Science Foundation grant no.~200021E\_220194: ``Sustainable and Energy Aware Methods for SKA (SEAMS)''.
+A CC~BY license is applied to the Author Accepted Manuscript (AAM) resulting from this submission, in accordance with the open-access conditions of the grant.
+The authors thank the EPFL EcoCloud center, in particular Dr.~Xavier Ouvrard, and the team of IT Infrastructure and Operations of EPFL, in particular Junior Mbuyi, for providing access to its infrastructure for monitoring energy consumption in servers; and SCITAS in particular Daniel Filipe Jana, Yves Lopes and Nicolas Litchinko for setting up and providing access to a dedicated test node. \end{acks}